After yearslong delay, DEA revokes license of wholesale drug distributor over opioid crisis failures

 A footnote of the DEA’s order Friday said that since Milione returned to the DEA as principal deputy administrator in 2021, he has not had any contact with Milgram or other agency staff about the Morris & Dickson case due to his prior involvement with the company.

-Goodman reported from Miami, Mustian from St. Petersburg, Florida.
+Goodman reported from Miami, Mustian from New York.
 Contact AP’s global investigative team at Investigative@ap.org.